spacebruce/Letterboxd-movie-lister/README.md

 	python letterboxd.py username outfile year

-adding the argument "year" to the end of the call makes this retrieve the year a film was released.
+adding the argument "year" to the end of the call makes this retrieve the year a film was released and append to the output.
 This mode is much slower as it scans every release year page on the users film list.
 This isn't the way I would have liked to add this feature, but alas, letterboxd doesn't supply a public API.

 Output format sample: